BingX Review 2026

 - Funding rates on perpetual futures: These are not BingX-specific.
 Every exchange charges funding every 8 hours.
 During bullish periods when everyone is long, funding can cost 0.01-0.1% per cycle.
 Over a week of holding a leveraged position, this adds up quietly

 - Instant buy spread: The "simple buy" button has a wider spread than placing a spot limit order.
-I measured roughly 0.3-0.5% additional cost versus using the spot trading interface directly
+The spread adds roughly 0.3-0.5% additional cost versus using the spot trading interface directly

 - Card purchase fees: 3%+ is expensive.
 Calculate whether the convenience is worth it for your deposit size